Life Hacking in Pursuit of Financial Freedom: How I Add $1,500+/Mo to My Income

 I don’t!
 Sleep is for the weak!
+Just kidding.

 I have sectioned off a portion of my living room with room dividers to make it into a makeshift bedroom.
 See below to view my setup.

-Is it uncomfortable for the first few nights?
-Sure it is!
+Was it uncomfortable for the first few nights?
+Sure it was!
 But as with anything else, approach it with a positive attitude and you will get used to it.
 Perhaps you’ll even enjoy it.
 I know I do.
 I get paid to meet new, interesting people from all around the world on a regular basis.
 Heck, I even befriend most of them, and they even offer me a place to stay if I am ever in their home city.

 Wife (or Husband) and Kids?

 “Craig, I have a wife (or husband) and kids.
 This is going to be a problem.”